 Tiffany Vong is a Glasgow-based organist, harpsichordist and choral conductor.
 She is the Organist and Director of Music of Jordanhill Parish Church, where she directs the Church, Community and Liturgical choirs.

-Tiffany completed a Master of Music at the Royal Conservatoire of Scotland where she was generously supported by scholarships from the RCS Trust and ABRSM, studying principal study organ and second study harpsichord.
-Tiffany was highly commended for the Governors’ Recital Prize for Keyboard and commended for the Bach Prize.
-She was awarded the Agnes Miller Harmony and Counterpoint Prize and the British Reserve Insurance Prize for Early Music.
-She completed a Master of Music in Historically Informed Performance Practice at the University of Glasgow and RCS under the supervision of John Butt.
+Originally from Hong Kong, Tiffany was organ scholar at Glenalmond College, Perthshire, Oriel College, University of Oxford, and University of Glasgow.
+Tiffany completed a Master of Music at the Royal Conservatoire of Scotland where she was generously supported by scholarships from the RCS Trust and ABRSM, studying principal study organ and second study harpsichord with David Hamilton and Jan Waterfield.
+Awards include the Governors’ Recital Prize for Keyboard (highly commended), Bach Prize (commended), Agnes Millar Harmony and Counterpoint Prize, and the British Reserve Insurance Prize for Early Music.
+She also studied for a Master of Music in Historically Informed Performance Practice jointly at the University of Glasgow and RCS.